 Many people imagine retirement in Thailand since living happily here costs very little.
 Thailand's cost of living figures usually suggests that it is between 30% to 40% cheaper than living in the U.S.

 Your visa is the most important thing, to be able to live in the country legally.
-You will want to get a retirement visa, also known as a Non-Immigrant Long Stay Visa.
-This can be accomplished in Thailand or in your home country at a consulate.
-The process of obtaining a retirement visa is quite easy, but depending on how, precisely, you choose to invest your retirement (more on that in the next section), it may also become very lengthy.
+You will want a retirement visa, also known as a Non-Immigrant Long Stay Visa.
+This can be accomplished in Thailand or your home country at a consulate.
+The process of obtaining a retirement visa is relatively easy.
+Still, depending on how precisely you choose to invest your retirement (more on that in the next section), it may also become very lengthy.

 You have to be at least 50 years old and undergo a felony record examination to receive such a visa.
-You will require a visa that is current that does not last for at least one year.
+You will require a current visa that does not last for at least one year.
 Finally, you may need to follow some financial standards.
 There are a few approaches to address these demands:

 Have a Thai bank account (about $24,500) of at least 800,000 baht